MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 # Data sources

-Dynamics 365 Customer Insights lets you use your data from a wide range of data sources.
+Dynamics 365 Customer Insights lets you use your data from [a wide range of data sources](data-sources-list.md).

-Import data to Customer Insights with one of the many out-of-the-box connectors that are available for sources such as Dynamics 365 apps, Azure SQL databases, and Azure Blob storage.
-Even if you don’t find a suitable connector for your source, you can export the data from your source as a CSV file and import it to Customer Insights with the CSV connector.
+Import data to Customer Insights with one of the many [out-of-the-box connectors](data-sources-list.md) that are available for sources such as Dynamics 365 apps, Azure SQL databases, and Azure Blob storage.
+Even if you don't find a suitable connector for your source, you can export the data from your source as a CSV file and import it to Customer Insights with the CSV connector.

 ## Bring your data into Customer Insights